 Ready for some ultimate YUM?
-Try making Instant Pot pork tacos this week for your family.
+Try making pork tacos this week for your family.
 Shredded and piled high with cabbage and sauce all of you will surely love these.
-One of many quick Instant Pot recipes on our site. (affiliate links present, originally published 6/21)
+One of many Instant Pot recipes on our site. (affiliate links present)

 I’m telling you every single person in our household loves these.
 I make them fairy regularly for Taco Tuesday nights.
-Just coat, saute, cook and it is done…and tastes like our favorite restaurant’s dish too.
-WIN!
-If you like a bbq flavor you can use our Instant Pot pork butt recipe too.
+Just coat, saute, cook with the lid that is not attached made as a Ninja Foodi recipe and it is done.
+Ninja Foodi pulled pork tastes like our favorite restaurant’s dish.

 What part of pork is used for tacos?